John G. Kerr Company

-John G. Kerr Company is a historic commercial building located at South Bend, St. Joseph County, Indiana.
+John G. Kerr Company is a historic commercial building located at South Bend, Indiana.
 It was built in 1891, and is a three-story, Italianate style brick building.
 It has round arched windows and a cast iron storefront, and is located next to the Second St. Joseph Hotel.

 Since 1976, it has been the home of Griffon Games and Bookstore.
 The building was listed on the National Register of Historic Places in 1985.